 The former director of a meat wholesale business in Huntingdon has been prosecuted and fined more than £5,000 for breaching food safety and hygiene regulations.

 Abdus Subhan was prosecuted for breaching food hygiene regulations when he was the director of Bioset, which was trading as Ahmed Bros.

 Mr Subhan pleaded guilty to a total of three food hygiene offences at Huntingdon Magistrates Court and was fined £3,000.
 He was also ordered to pay a £15 victim surcharge and £2,000 in legal costs.
-As the director of a food business, he was expected to have undergone at least a basic level of food safety training, which would have helped him avoid making potentially dangerous food hygiene breaches.
+As the director of the food business, he was expected to have undergone at least a basic level of food safety training, which would have helped him avoid making potentially dangerous food hygiene breaches.